 What does it take to prove that there was an irretrievable breakdown of the marriage at the time my spouse dissipated the funds?

-no dissipation shall be deemed to have occurred prior to 3 years after the party claiming dissipation knew or should have known of the dissipation, but in no event prior to 5 years before the filing of the petition for dissolution of marriage.
+Not all the way back.
+Illinois law provides that, “[N]o dissipation shall be deemed to have occurred prior to 3 years after the party claiming dissipation knew or should have known of the dissipation.”
+The phrase should have known is important.

 What are other illustrations of dissipation?